miloserdev/openbmc/poky/documentation/test-manual/intro.rst

 -  *yocto-autobuilder2:* This
    :yocto_git:`README.md </yocto-autobuilder2/tree/README.md>`
-   is the main README which details how to set up the Yocto Project Autobuilder.
+   is the main README which detials how to set up the Yocto Project Autobuilder.
 The ``yocto-autobuilder2`` repository represents the Yocto Project's console UI plugin to Buildbot and the configuration necessary to configure Buildbot to perform the testing the project